Gabon: Government says president recovering in Saudi Arabia

 - Trump demeans three black female reporters in two days

+One of the world’s largest producers of oil, Gabon’s wealth is far from evenly distributed.
+About a third of the population, estimated to be below 2 million people, live below the poverty line, according to the World Bank.

+The elder Bongo, who ruled the oil-rich nation from 1967 until his 2009 death, was viewed by many as the father of the nation.
+His time in power, though, was dogged by allegations of corruption and the use of oil profits for personal luxuries, including properties in several European and American cities, and lavish trips abroad.

-Bongo is the son of Gabon’s late President Omar Bongo, who ruled the oil-rich country nation from 1967 until he died in 2009.
-Ali Bongo won a special presidential election a few months later, although the opposition claimed it was rigged.
-He was re-elected in 2016.
+Ali Bongo won a special presidential election that was held a few months after his father’s death.
+The opposition claimed it was rigged.

+In 2016, protesters took to the streets of the capital, Libreville, and the Parliament building was burned after Bongo’s opponent, Jean Ping, accused Bongo of vote-rigging.
+The European Union, the United States, and France also expressed concerns about some of the results.
+Gabon’s constitutional court later upheld Bongo’s victory.

+Nierenberg reported from Dakar, Senegal.
+Associated Press writer Krista Larson also contributed to this report.